 Beyond this, according to the evolutionary story of history, the pressures that humans are exerting upon the planet and animal life should simply cause life to evolve to survive.
 Whatever doesn’t survive was simply not fit enough.
 If this is the process that worked in the past, then what makes human-caused changes any different than animal predation or natural disasters?
 Once we allow that human actions are different somehow, then we’ve associated moral value to them, which is illogical in a purely naturalistic worldview; after all, morals themselves have supposedly evolved because of the very environmental pressures that evolutionists are disparaging.

 One of the most common refrains about the environment from the news media goes something like this: [insert disaster here] is coming if we don’t stop [insert bad thing some scientists claim we’re doing to destroy the earth].
-Recently, most of these reports are somehow tied into global warming.
+Recently, most of these reports are somehow tied to climate change.

 While some of the evidence suggests that the earth has warmed recently (see sidebar for information), many scientists build their conclusions upon a faulty view of earth’s history.
 If we start with the Bible, we know how old the earth truly is, what happened in history (e.g., the global Flood, the one Ice Age), and what will happen in the future (Revelation 21–22).
 God is in control and reminds us in His Word not to be afraid of what tomorrow will bring (Matthew 6:34).
 Far from being an excuse to abuse the world, this is the real justification to take care of it—without resorting to scare tactics and exaggerations of the data.

-In fact, the alarmist claims of global warming are counterproductive because they establish a political environment in which scientists showing problems with the currently accepted models are often vilified.
+In fact, the alarmist claims of climate change are counterproductive because they establish a political environment in which scientists showing problems with the currently accepted models are often vilified.
 This detracts from the main point and makes the “fight” the focus.
-Starting from the Bible and the history recorded there, we should care for the planet as God intended without living in fear over whether there is global warming or cooling (as some have suggested recently2).
+Starting from the Bible and the history recorded there, we should care for the planet as God intended without living in fear over whether there is global warming or cooling (as some have suggested2).

 Humans are created in the image of God and are not like any other creation.
 We were told to use the resources that we have been given and to multiply and fill the earth (Genesis 1:28).
 However, we must also understand that the world now groans from the effects of sin (Romans 8:22).
 Only God can restore the earth, but the fallen nature and the promise of restoration are not excuses to ignore the very first task that God gave humanity in Genesis 2:15.
 Subduing—being a steward—means that no matter the state that creation is in, we are here to use the resources responsibly and to take care of God’s handiwork.3